AEF1551s/stm32_spi_adxl345/README.md

 # Dislcaimer
 The values for x, y, z return as 0.
 Still to fix, or possible ADXL345 module is broken, based on other people experience.

+# Dislcaimer
+The values for x, y, z return as 0.
+Data is being read, and receive and transmit flags are being set.
+Except the values read are all 0.
+The same module with I2C works as expected.
+Further analysis of code and ADXL345 SPI communication mode is nessecery.